Cartoons & Comics: The Early Art of Tom Ryan

 July 21, 2017 @ 10:00 am - April 1, 2018 @ 5:00 pm

-Dating from 1936 to 1945, the small drawings provide a snapshot of Ryan’s high school and Coast Guard years.
+Dating from 1936 – 1945, the small drawings provide a snapshot of Ryan’s high school and Coast Guard years.
 Original characters Dan the Cop and Joe Campion Jr. spring from his teenage imagination.
-A member of the track team agonizes on the school paper’s sports page.
+A track team member agonizes on the school paper’s sports page.
 Ship decks and shipmates are satirized in the South Pacific.
 Regardless of subject, his creativity, talent, and humor are on full display.
-They entertained his friends more than 70 years ago.
-Now a new audience will be in on the joke.
+They entertained his friends more than 70 years ago; now a new audience will be in on the joke.

 *Cartoons & Comics: The Early Art of Tom Ryan is the first of two exhibitions that explore different aspects of Ryan’s history.
 Look for the second, In the Principles Office: Tom Ryan the Art Student, in April 2018.
 Join him in the classroom as he learns techniques from master illustrator Frank Reilly.
 This exhibition is organized by the National Cowboy & Western Heritage Museum.